Top 5 4th Quarter Trades of Fo - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Fort Henry Capital, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Foster Group, Inc.’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Dimensional International Core Equity Market ETF has a price-book ratio of 1.47.
+In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 17.97 and a price-book ratio of 3.30.

-Fort Henry Capital, LLC reduced their investment in ARCA:BSV by 15,965 shares.
-The trade had a 1.16% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $74.8.
+Foster Group, Inc. reduced their investment in ARCA:MUB by 72,172 shares.
+The trade had a 0.61% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $104.02.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.